UppalAnshuk/UppalAnshuk.github.io/_pages/about.md

 # Research Interests
 Currently I have broad interests in the field of probabilistic modelling.
 I am enthusiastic about problems in Bayesian deep learning, gaussian processes and application of generative modelling.
-Works that quantify/estimate uncertainty, model densities, or infer underlying structures/phenomena probabilistically intrigue me.
+Works that aim to quantify/estimate uncertainty, model densities, or infer underlying structures/phenomena probabilistically, intrigue me.

 > Feel free to reach out!(Email: ansup [at] dtu.dk )